top of page

 Breadfruit roasting by the Caribbean sea.
 Kee Farm, St. Mary, Jamaica

-We ended the day speaking with Deward, one of the dedicated farmers and a proud part of the Kee Farms network.
-He shared that Kee Farms (a registered 501c3) isn’t just about growing sea moss—it’s about ocean regeneration, resilience, and restoration.
+We ended the day speaking with Durward, from the Kee Farms network.
+He shared that Kee Farms isn’t just about growing sea moss—it’s about ocean regeneration, resilience, and restoration.

 Their mission goes far beyond human consumption.
 By focusing on climate adaptation through seaweed farming, they are actively working to: